 The Prep-a-Dino experience is an important aspect of paleontology.
 Once fossils are collected from the field, they must be meticulously cleaned and prepared in a lab environment.
 This allows scientists and researchers to study the species in detail.
 The preservation of the dinosaur fossils in the Australian Age of Dinosaurs' collection is impressive, even by world standards.

 What to Expect Working in the Lab at Australian Age of Dinosaurs

-Don't miss your chance to spend a full day at the Australian Age of Dinosaurs Museum preparing real dinosaur fossils for display and touring the facilities.
+Don't miss your chance to spend one or more days at the Australian Age of Dinosaurs Museum preparing real dinosaur fossils for display and touring the facilities.
 With 12 positions available, this is a great opportunity for anyone looking for an express induction into fossil preparation in Outback Queensland.

 Induction and training with a senior Museum Technician with safety gear is provided).
 As participants gain more confidence and refine their preparation skills, they are progressively given harder specimens to work on.

 Mechanical preparation of dinosaur bones, including restoration, repairs using:

 Air chisel which removes large chips of rock.